kodecocodes/i9t/custom-segues/custom-segues.markdown

 reset the from- view's alpha with this code:

-        fromView?.alpha = 1
+        fromView?.alpha = 1.0

 If you don't reset the alpha, when you dismiss the modal scene, the from- view's alpha will still be 0 and you will just see a black screen.

 Run the app on both iPhone and iPad.
-The iPhone from- view will fade out, but the iPad from- view won't be affected because `fromView` is nil.
+The iPhone from- view will fade out, but the iPad from- view won't be affected because now `fromView` is nil.

-Congratulations!
+That's it!
 You have now completed your first custom segue with animated transition!
 At the end of the chapter, you will be presented with two challenges.
 The first one will be to create the corresponding dismiss animation for scaling the photo back down to the intial small photo.

-### When view controllers are embedded
+## When View Controllers are Embedded

 But perhaps you need to mind more than one pet?
-Now you will set the list of pets to be the initial view controller of the application.
+Now you will set the table view of all pets to be the initial view controller of the application.

 In **Main.storyboard**, select the **Navigation Controller** on the very left of the storyboard.
 In the **Attributes Inspector** tick **Is Initial View Controller**.